ThriveNYC’s engagement with immigrant communities

 - Children and young adults – Thrive partners with the Department of Education to ensure that all students have access to mental health services in their school or through referrals to services in their community

-- Families experiencing homelessness – Thrive funds 52 bilingual clinical social workers in the shelter system for families with children, a key component of the onsite mental health care Thrive supports in over 300 family shelters and over 30 runaway and homeless youth drop-in centers and residences
+- Families experiencing homelessness – Thrive supports over 50 bilingual clinical social workers in the shelter system for families with children, a key component of the onsite mental health care Thrive supports in over 100 family shelters and all runaway and homeless youth drop-in centers and residences in the city

 - Community-based support – Connections to Care establishes partnerships between community-based organizations, some of which are mission-driven to serve immigrant populations, and mental health providers

-- Older New Yorkers – Mental health services for older adults are available in multiple languages through 25 centers across New York City, with 23 additional centers opening this year
+- Older New Yorkers – Mental health services for older adults are available in multiple languages through 48 older adult centers across New York City

 - Workplaces – Over 42% of employers currently partnering with Thrive in your Workplace serve a multilingual audience